AEEldin/LineChart-Matplotlib/README.md

 # Line Charts with Matplotlib
-In this tutorial, we would like to see how to create line charts using Python's Matplotlib
+In this tutorial, we would like to create line charts using Python's Matplotlib